A reflection on my personal health journey and how mindful moderation helps me make thoughtful choices without feeling guilty.

 If you looked in my laundry room, you would see a bottle of (gasp!) bleach – because life is messy and sometimes you just.need.bleach.

-If you went grocery shopping with me you’d know that I don’t read the labels of everything that goes in my cart.
+If you went grocery shopping with me you’d know that while I do buy healthy food most of the time, I don’t read the labels of everything that goes in my cart.
 You’d see that I occasionally buy junky snacks or treats that probably contain GMOs or chemical preservatives.

 If you looked in our closets, you would see a lot more than organic cotton, bamboo and hemp.
 And even though a lot of our clothes are purchased second hand, some of them come straight from the mega-stores we love to hate.